 Anecdotal reports suggest that homemade cough medicine containing apple cider vinegar and the following ingredients can help relieve symptoms:

 Apple cider vinegar throat rub

 You may want to consider rubbing apple cider vinegar on your throat and around your sinuses.
-The powerful smell of apple cider vinegar may help to loosen your congestion and help you to breathe easier while your body fights off a bacterial or viral infection.
+The powerful smell of apple cider vinegar may help loosen your congestion and help you breathe easier while your body fights off a bacterial or viral infection.

 Apple cider vinegar pills

 While you can easily purchase apple cider vinegar supplements online or over the counter, keep in mind that the Food and Drug Administration (FDA) doesn’t regulate supplements.
 There could be ingredients that aren’t listed on their labels.

 A 2005 study evaluated eight different apple cider vinegar supplements.
 Researchers found that labeling information was inaccurate, inconsistent, and listed unproven claims.
 There was also doubt about whether apple cider vinegar was even an ingredient in the pills (

 Like other kinds of vinegar, apple cider vinegar is acidic.
 Its acid content can irritate your stomach lining and contribute to acid reflux.
 It should be diluted with water before you drink it.